 What is your favorite mural or project you have created in your career.

 Since I was was a kid, I’ve always dreamed to travel to the USA!
 I’ve been lucky that my Art was appreciated there !
 I’ve painted several times in many different cities for graffiti first then for street art ( Los Angelès,New York, Chicago, Boston, Palm beach, Miami, Washington DC, Stockton etc… ).
 All these moments were great however if I had to chose only one, my greatest achievement is to have painted the largest and highest facade (14 floors) of Washington DC and of my carrer for the moment…

 Dream project that you wish to do next?

 I would like to work hand in hand with an architect to elaborate together a building from the conception to the realization and the painting of the building ( indoor and outdoor)

 Is there anything else our readers should know about your work?

-I would like to thank Houseink Magazine for this interview and all the people that support and like my art.
+All my creations are free-hand painted without using video projector and without using stencil.
+I would like to thank HOUSEINK for this interview and all the people that support and like my art.